gitcoinco/grants-stack-api/README.md

 ##### Parameters

-- cid (required): The content ID of the IPFS data to fetch.
+- `cid` (required): The content ID of the IPFS data to fetch.

 ##### Response

-- 200 OK: The IPFS data as a JSON object.
+- `200 OK`: The IPFS data as a JSON object.